top of page

 In Florida

-Kathy Summerall was Secretary-Treasurer of her son-in-laws corporation, which was dissolved in 1987.
 She later purchased a 50% stake in a catering service called Taste Buds in 1986 with her daughter.
 Within five months, they assumed full ownership of the establishment, according to local news reports and State records.
 Wiles devoted some time in 1988 to the Bush-Quayle campaign focused on the vice-presidential ticket.
-But the family establishment remained open during that time.
+But the family establishment remained open.

 Taste Buds merged with a retail store and catering service formerly known as Foodworks.
 Summerall continued to operate the combined businesses under the Taste Buds of Florida Inc name with her daughter.
 They hoped the merger would increase sales by 80%.
 State records list Wiles as a Director and the Secretary-Treasurer.
-Annual reports filed between 1988 and February 1991 list Summerall as Director and President.
+Annual reports filed between 1988 and February 1991 list her mother as Director and President.

 Closing the doors

-By 1992, though, State politics took center stage in her focus moving forward.
+By 1992, though, State politics had taken center stage in her focus moving forward.
 It began in Florida on Tillie Fowler’s campaign.
-Having left the hospitality industry, Summerall and her daughter purchased a new home in Jacksonville’s beach community in 1995.
-Her political career eventually led to a nomination as Chief of Staff in the Jacksonville mayor’s office.
-Citing burnout in an interview with Jacksonville Daily Record, she left the position and opened an office with her former husband.
+Having left the hospitality industry, Summerall and her daughter purchased a new home in the St John's county community in 1995.
+Wiles' political career eventually led to a nomination as Chief of Staff in the Jacksonville mayor’s office.

-Tony Boselli opened an office with Wiles in 2011, which grew into Right Coast Strategies LLC.
+Tony Boselli later opened an office with Wiles in 2011, which grew into Right Coast Strategies LLC.
 Most recently, Donald Trump’s campaign manager made $4M in profit through the lobbying firm.
 It had taken on Ballard Partners as one of its many clients, which itself represented several major companies across various industries.
 Ballard has lobbied for Trulieve Cannabis Corp, as an example.
 Wiles further claimed a $401K salary as an MSGDMNSM Ventures XXV LLC lobbyist, listing tech and tobacco clients.

 Comments